If something goes wrong on your travels, you may need to claim on your travel insurance policy. This step by step guide explains how to go about it.

 Not taking 'reasonable care': Your insurer will not pay out if it believes you have not taken good care of your possessions.
 For example, if you leave your bags unattended and they are stolen, you may not be covered

 Not getting your vaccinations: Make sure you get any vaccinations that are recommended for your destination.
 For example, if you contract malaria while on holiday but did not take any anti-malarial medication, your insurer could reject your claim

 If your claim has been denied, but you have checked your policy and still feel your claim is valid, you should contact your insurer and make a formal complaint.

-If your insurer does not overturn their decision, you can refer your complaint to the financial ombudsman, who will independently assess your claim.
+If your insurer does not reverse its decision, you can refer your complaint to the Financial Ombudsman, who will independently assess your claim.